actstorm90/MobileList/README.md

 MobileList
 ==========

-Just list for all the mobiles.
+Just a list for all the mobiles.